 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, also may help control heavy bleeding and relieve menstrual cramps.
 If you have a bleeding disorder, your treatment may include special medications to help your blood clot.

-Which procedures can be used to treat heavy menstrual bleeding?
+Which procedures can be used for the Heavy menstrual bleeding treatment in Sugar Land

 If medication does not reduce your bleeding, a surgical procedure may be recommended: